oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/kubernetes-setup.md

   15. Open a document and paste the OCID, you will need this later in the setup.

-### 2b.
+### Step 2b.
 Setup your user in the database

+We need to configure the database user so it matches the lab instructions

-  16. Now the instance is running click on the **Tools** tab, then **Open SQL Developer Web** button
+  1. Now the instance is running click on the **Tools** tab, then **Open SQL Developer Web** button

   ![](images/db-20-atp-access-sql-developer-web.png)

 This will open the SQL Developer web login page

-  17. Login as ADMIN (it's case sensitive), using the appropriate password.
+  2. Login as `ADMIN` (it's case sensitive), using the password you chose earlier in the database setup.

   ![](images/db-21-sql-developer-web-login.png)

-  18. Click the `x` on the intro message popup - or if you want to read them just click all the way through them.
+  3. Click the **X** on the intro message popup - or if you want to read them just click all the way through them.

 Once the intro messages are gone you'll get to the main screen

-  19. Copy and paste the below SQL instructions into the worksheet (highlighted in red in the image below)
+  4. Copy and paste the below SQL instructions into the worksheet (highlighted in red in the image below)

   ```
 CREATE USER HelidonLabs IDENTIFIED BY H3lid0n_Labs;